 The SBA sets the maximum interest that banks can charge on CDC/504 loans.
 The current maximum interest rate on SBA CDC/504 loans ranges from 3.40% to 3.65%, depending on the size of the loan and the amount being borrowed.

 The maximum interest rates on CDC/504 loans are also based on market interest rates.
 As market interest rates change, so will the maximum interest rates on these loans.

-While a 7A SBA Loan can be used to purchase real estate, a Real CDC/504 Loan will tend to provide borrowers with tremendous interest rate savings.
+While an SBA 7(a) loan can be used to purchase real estate, a real CDC/504 loan will tend to provide borrowers with tremendous interest rate savings.

 The maximum interest rate on the CDC portion of the loan is set by the SBA.

 Current Maximum Interest Rates CDC Loan